psambit9791/pysnr/README.md

 TOI, the better the linearity with lower levels of intermodulation distortion.

 A modified periodogram is computed using a Kaiser window with $\beta = 38$ and this information is then used to identify the two dominant frequencies $F_1$ and $F_2$ which is considered the fundamental signal.
-The formula used for computing the SINAD is:
+The formula used for computing the TOI is:
 $$\overline{P_{fundamental}} + \frac{\overline{P_{fundamental}} - \overline{P_{intermodulation}}}{2}$$

 The TOI value can also be computed by providing the periodograms of *power spectral density $(V^{2}/Hz)$* or